 While transgender and gender non-conforming folks have the highest rate of eating disorders, they often also experience immense difficulty accessing treatment.
 They may never seek out eating disorder treatment because of a lack of access, knowledge about treatment, and financial ability.
 While cisgender counterparts often experience these barriers, too, transgender and gender non-conforming folks face the additional compounding variable of finding a treatment center that is not only gender inclusive, but also gender affirming.

-Most likely, transgender and gender non-conforming folks seeking eating disorder treatment have already faced discrimination in their lives prior to treatment (e.g., bullying, trauma, violence).
+Most likely, transgender and gender non-conforming folks seeking eating disorder treatment have already faced discrimination in their lives prior to treatment (e.g., bullying, trauma, and violence).
 Seeking eating disorder treatment can feel especially difficult and frightening if you’re concerned you might experience these acts of violence again.

 From experience, I can tell you that even when transgender and gender non-conforming folks do seek eating disorder treatment and recovery support services, these experience may negatively impact one’s recovery.
 From suffering microaggressions to experiencing a lack of gender-affirming care, transgender and gender non-conforming folks often obtain treatment that is not specific to their individual needs.
 Sometimes these encounters result from a provider’s lack of experience or education working with transgender and gender non-conforming communities.
 Regardless though, harm is done.